osgi/slf4j-osgi/README.md

 They are probably not perfect, please let us know if anything feels wrong or incomplete.

+## Versions

+### 1.7

+slf4j-osgi versions 1.7.x are for use with slf4j-api versions 1.7.x.
+The slf4j-osgi bundle is a fragment which attaches to the slf4j-api bundle to provide the ILoggerFactory implementation.

+### 2.0

+slf4j-osgi versions 2.0.x are for use with slf4j-api versions 2.0.x.
+In slf4j 2.0, the mechanism by which slf4j-api locates the ILoggerFactory implementation was changed to use the ServiceLoader mechanism.

+Both slf4j-api and slf4j-osgi now use the [OSGi Service Loader Mediator](https://docs.osgi.org/specification/osgi.cmpn/8.0.0/service.loader.html) specification to perform the mediation between the ServiceLoader consumer and provider.
+When using slf4j-osgi, you will also need to make sure an implementation of the OSGi Service Loader Mediator specification, such as [Apache Aries SPI Fly](https://aries.apache.org/documentation/modules/spi-fly.html), is installed.
+For slf4j-osgi, [`org.apache.aries.spifly.dynamic.framework.extension`](https://aries.apache.org/documentation/modules/spi-fly.html#_dynamic_weaving_framework_extension) is recommended.

 ## Building

 We use Maven to build and the repo includes `mvnw`.